thesave/waca-website/index.md

 We invite participants to submit papers showcasing technologies for modelling and implementing adaptation mechanisms based on the scenarios outlined in the case study.
 Artefacts complementing the paper are greatly appreciated.

-The workshop itself does not have proceedings, however we will work with the contributors on post-proceedings that we plan to publish in EPTCS, LIPIcs or a comparable series.
+The workshop itself does not have proceedings, but we will invite contributors to refine their work for the publication of the workshop <em>post-proceedings that will be published in <a href="https://about.eptcs.org/">Electronic Proceedings in Theoretical Computer Science
+</a></em>.
 The workshop contributions will undergo a light-weight review.
 The post-proceedings will follow the usual review process.